Fake News Detection on News-Oriented Heterogeneous Information Networks through Hierarchical Graph Attention: Experiments

-Due to the uncertainty of the nature of emerging news, it is often difficult to judge news directly as absolutely true and false.
+Next, we continue to analyze the multi-class classification task results to answer \textbf{Question 1} further.
+Due to the uncertainty of emerging news, it is often difficult to judge news directly as absolutely true and false.
 Besides, it is also not conducive to subsequent operations (e.g., final verification).
 Carrying out finer granularity multi-classification tasks according to the credibility of news is very meaningful.
-The experimental results from 6-labels classification are shown in Table~\ref{tab:main_result}, where {\our} outperforms all comparison methods with an obvious advantage.
-From a more general point of view, this also shows that {\our} has a stronger learning ability in the heterogeneous network, and the learned representation is also more comprehensive and discriminative.
-The results demonstrate the great potential and scalability of {\our} in the face of other scenarios based in heterogeneous networks.
+The experimental results from 6-labels classification are shown in Table~\ref{tab:main_result}.
+Analyzing from the results, {\our} also achieves satisfactory performance.
+Compared with text classification methods and network embedding methods, {\our} outperforms them with an obvious advantage.
+On the one hand, this set of results illustrates the significance of News-HIN.
+On the other hand, this also shows that {\our} has a stronger learning ability in the heterogeneous graph, and the learned representation is also more comprehensive and discriminative.
+As we utilize a News-HIN as source data, the heterogeneity should be handle in an effective manner.
+We will evaluate the performance of {\our} in handling heterogeneity detailedly in the next section.